Dennis Rader: Further investigations

-Following Rader's arrest, police in Wichita and several surrounding cities looked into unsolved cases with the cooperation of the state police and the FBI.
-They particularly focused on cases after 1994, when the death penalty was reinstated in Kansas.
-Police in surrounding states also investigated cold cases that fit Rader's pattern.
-After exhaustive investigations, none of these agencies discovered any further murders attributable to Rader, supporting early suspicions that he would have taken responsibility for any additional murders that he had committed.
-As a result, the ten known murders were at that point believed to be the only murders for which Rader was actually responsible, although Wichita police are fairly certain that he stalked and researched a number of other potential victims.
-This includes one person who was saved when Rader called off his planned attack upon his arrival near the target's home due to the presence of construction and road crews nearby.
-Rader stated in his police interview that "there are a lot of lucky people", meaning that he had thought about and developed various levels of murder plans for other victims.
+Following Rader's arrest, police in Wichita and several surrounding cities investigated unsolved cases in cooperation with state and federal authorities.
+They particularly focused on cases from after 1994, when the death penalty was reinstated in Kansas.
+Law enforcement in neighboring states also examined cold cases that matched Rader's pattern.
+After exhaustive investigations, none of these agencies discovered any additional murders definitively attributable to Rader, supporting early suspicions that he would have claimed responsibility for any further crimes he had committed.
+Consequently, the ten known murders were believed to be the only cases for which Rader was responsible, although Wichita police are fairly certain he stalked and researched several other potential victims.
+This includes one individual who was spared when Rader called off his planned attack upon arriving near the target's home, due to the presence of nearby construction crews.
+In his police interview, Rader stated, "there are a lot of lucky people", indicating that he had considered and developed various levels of murder plans for other victims.

-In August 2023, the Associated Press reported that authorities discovered "possible trophies" from victims after launching a search for evidence at Rader's former Park City home, resulting in the investigation of his potential involvement in additional unsolved disappearances and murders.
-Among the cases was the disappearance of Cynthia Dawn Kinney, 16, in Osage, Oklahoma, on June 23, 1976.
-Witnesses said she left the Osage Laundromat at 9:30 a.m. and got into a faded beige 1965 Plymouth Belvedere.
-Osage Sheriff Eddie Virden claimed that Rader had been identified as a prime suspect after it was determined that he was involved in Boy Scout events in the area and when it was learned that Rader had included the phrase "bad wash day" in his writings.
-A bank was also having new ADT alarms installed across the street from the laundromat when Kinney went missing; Rader was a regional installer for ADT at the time.
+In August 2023, the Associated Press reported that authorities discovered "possible trophies" from victims after launching a search of evidence recovered from Rader's home, resulting in the investigation of his potential involvement in additional unsolved disappearances and murders.
+Among the cases was the disappearance of Cynthia Dawn Kinney (16) in Osage, Oklahoma, on June 23, 1976, when she was last seen leaving a local laundromat.
+Osage Sheriff Eddie Virden stated that Rader had been identified as a prime suspect after it was determined that he had participated in Cub Scout events in the area and had included the phrase "bad wash day" in his writings.
+A bank across the street from the laundromat was also having ADT alarms installed when Kinney went missing; Rader was a regional installer for ADT at the time.
 Furthermore, Rader has allegedly claimed to have "fantasized about kidnapping a girl from a laundromat".
 Rader has denied involvement in the murder, which Virden believes is due to possibly being tried in Oklahoma and potentially being given the death penalty.

+Rader had also been named publicly as the prime suspect in the 1990 murder of twenty-two-year-old Shawna Garber in McDonald County, Missouri.
+However, cold case investigators eventually concluded a different killer was responsible for her death.

 In media

 Forensic psychologist Katherine Ramsland compiled Confession of a Serial Killer from her five-year correspondence with Rader.
+Michael H. Stone, a forensic psychiatrist from Columbia University, analyzed Rader's case in his 2009 book The Anatomy of Evil by using his scale of evil.